 If you don’t have much meat left for leftovers, you can boil the bones and make a bone broth (here’s how to make bone broth in an Instant Pot).
-From there you can go forward with a soup or freeze it for a later use.
+From there, you can go forward with a soup or freeze it for later use.

-I chose some of my favorite southern flavours and vegetables for this recipe.
+I chose some of my favorite Southern spices and vegetables for this recipe.
 I wanted something full of flavour to be balanced with hearty vegetables that will hold their shape.

-This vegetables I used in this roast chicken dinner are:
+The vegetables I used in this instant pot whole chicken dinner are: